JohnSpahr/PreBook/README.md

 # PreBook
 A simple Facebook Client for WebOS!
 (Works May 2020)

 Created by John Spahr.
-Available under the MIT Liscense.
+Available under the MIT License.

 ### Install Instructions
 1. Download PreBook and install it on your device using the [WebOS Quick Install Utility](https://github.com/JayCanuck/webos-quick-install/releases).